-At the beginning there is the outstanding idea and/or the unique selling proposition that promises big profits.
-After founding the startup, the focus is then on acquiring customers and refining the business model and generating revenue.
-What carries all these activities and ultimately decides on success or failure are, in the end, the finances.
+It all starts with an outstanding idea and/or a unique selling point that promises big profits.
+Once the start-up has been founded, the focus is then on acquiring customers, refining the business model and generating revenue.
+However, what sustains all these activities and ultimately determines success or failure are the finances.

-In order to keep these under control as a founder, regulated accounting is required for startups.
+In order to keep these under control as a founder, you need organised accounting for start-ups.

-There are several reasons why ERP ?
-Software for medium-sized companies is particularly suitable for start-ups.
+There are several reasons why ERP software for SMEs is particularly suitable for start-ups.

-Read MoreWhy ERP software makes sense and is affordable for start-ups
+Read MoreWhy ERP software makes sense and is financially viable for start-ups

 It would therefore be easier to have someone who introduces these processes to suit the company and develops them further as it grows.
 Or the start-up invests in ERP software.

-Taking off and taking off ? that is the dream of many young entrepreneurs today.
-Success stories of start-ups are sprouting ideas for diverse business models.
+Getting off the ground and taking off - that is the dream of many young entrepreneurs today.
+Success stories from start-ups are sprouting ideas for various business models.

 Read MoreERP systems for start-up companies: problems and solutions

-Thinking about an ERP system when founding a company is like thinking about the furnishings when building a house - simply too early.
-The "all in good time" principle applies here, as the business model often still has to be adapted until it is ready for the market.
-After all, how can precise software requirements be defined at this point?
+Thinking about an ERP system when setting up a company is a bit like thinking about furnishings when building a house - it's simply too early.
+The "all in good time" principle applies here, as the business model often still needs to be adapted until it is ready for the market.
+After all, how can precise requirements for software be defined at this stage?

 Read MoreSAP Business One Starter Package with coresuite jumpstart

-Coresystems now supports the SAP Business One Starter Package with an offer for newcomers to the Business One world.
+Coresystems is now supporting the SAP Business One starter package with an offer for newcomers to the Business One world.

 Read MoreSAP Business One Starter Package

-A lot has already been announced - now the "first traces" can be found on the web: At the beginning of May, SAP will be fishing for customers among the "ERP beginners" in the SME sector with a new offer.
-The SAP Business One Starter Package is intended to enable small and very small companies to start with a professional business software right from the beginning.
+A lot has already been announced - now the "first traces" can be found on the web: At the beginning of May, SAP will be fishing for customers among "ERP newcomers" in the SME sector with a new offer.
+The SAP Business One Starter Package is designed to enable small and very small companies to get started with professional business software right from the start.

 Read More